Augusta Jaguars: Softball

 Augusta softball plays their home games at Jaguar Field, and reached four consecutive NCAA Regionals from 2008–2012 – finishing within one game twice of advancing the Super Regionals in that span.
 Kacee Camp became the first Jaguar in school history to earn Academic All-American honors in 2012, batting .390 and graduating with a 3.88 GPA in Biology.

 Men's tennis

-Competing in what is regarded as one of the premier tennis conferences in Division II with plenty of teams dotting the NCAA Top 25 rankings annually, the men's tennis team has enjoyed consistent success as they keep qualifying for NCAA Tournament play.
+Competing in Division II with plenty of teams dotting the NCAA Top 25 rankings annually, the men's tennis team has repeatedly qualified for NCAA Tournament play.

 In 2012, the team enjoyed its winningest season ever, notching a 19-10 record as they defeated conference foes Lander and Columbus State, then upset No. 17 Drury and No. 9-ranked Grand Valley State in consecutive matches to make their first Final Four appearance.
 The team finished the year ranked No. 9 and placed Bernardo Fernandes on the All-American squad, both firsts.

 The squad is coached by Micahel McGrath.